 Lilly Pilly hedge-fence build in progress - early May 2022

 I commissioned an indigenous themed aluminium composite feature to hide the ugly water tank.
-It has been manufactured - just waiting for the tank to be straightened.
+It has been manufactured - just waiting for the tank to be straightened properly before it's installed.